Disciples of the New Church: NWA Total Nonstop Action (2002–2003, 2013)

 After Malice's brief feud with Ken Shamrock, he started feuding with Don Harris.
 On August 7, Malice and Harris wrestled each other in a first blood match, and then on August 14, they wrestled again in a last man standing match.
 After their last man standing match, both of them shook hands in respect for their match together.
 Malice then left The Disciples of the New Church.
 Cobain then became a part of the stable, and made a tag team with Slash.
 Cobain and Slash wrestled together as tag teams in TNA throughout August and September 2002, but then made a short disappearance.

-"The Disciples of the New Church" returned to TNA on October 30, 2002.
+The "Disciples of the New Church" returned to TNA on October 30, 2002.
 Brian Lee became the newest member after their return and made a tag team with Slash, along with James Mitchell as manager and Bella Donna as their valet.
 They attacked the then current NWA World Tag Team Champions, America's Most Wanted (James Storm and Chris Harris) demanding a shot at the NWA Tag Team Championships.
 On November 6, "The New Church" members Slash and Brian Lee wrestled against America's Most Wanted in a tag team match for the NWA Tag Titles, but lost via disqualification.
 The New Church members Brian Lee and Slash, however, defeated America's Most Wanted the following week on November 13, in another tag team match, becoming the new NWA World Tag Team Champions.
 On November 20, America's Most Wanted wrestled against The New Church in a rematch, but lost.
 The New Church successfully defended their titles throughout December 2002 before dropping the titles back to AMW in their final encounter on January 8, 2003, PPV.
 Bella Donna then left The Disciples of the New Church.

-"The Disciples of the New Church" turned babyfaces when they joined the battle with Team Extreme (Sandman, Perry Saturn and New Jack) and the NWA against Sports Entertainment Xtreme (S.E.X.).
+The "Disciples of the New Church" turned babyfaces when they joined the battle with Team Extreme (Sandman, Perry Saturn and New Jack) and the NWA against Sports Entertainment Xtreme (S.E.X.).
 On April 9, Disciples turned on Team Extreme in a three-way tag team match by attacking them through a fireball in Sandman's face.
 They battled Team Extreme and The Gathering throughout the entire year before they were taken out by Raven one by one.

-On March 5, 2013, Slash and Sinn appeared at TNA One Night Only Hardcore Justice 2.
-The Disciples of the New Church were defeated by Latin American Xchange (Hernandez & Homicide).
+On March 5, 2013, Slash and Sinn appeared at TNA One Night Only pay-per-view Hardcore Justice 2.
+The Disciples of the New Church were defeated by Latin American Xchange.

 After wrestling

-The stable's valet, BellaDonna, whose real name was Leah Roxanne Biggerstaff, died on January 22, 2019.
+The stable's valet, BellaDonna, whose real name was Leah Roxanne Biggerstaff, died on January 21, 2019.
 She was 39.
 Also known as Rocksan Biggerstaff, she was also a bass guitarist for the Nashville pop punk band Teen Idols in the mid-1990s.